-Prerequisite(s): Students must meet 2 of 3 requirements • Grade of 90 or above in previous science course
+- Grade of 90 or above in previous science course

-- PSAT CR+M combined score > 109 - Department approval
+- PSAT CR+M combined score ≥ 109

+- Department approval

 This second year Biology course is designed for the student who intends to study a science related field in college.
 It is equivalent to a college freshman course in general biology.
 The course features a biochemical approach to the study of life functions and includes an intense laboratory program which stresses graphing and analysis of data.
 The pace and depth of the course is designed to prepare the student for College Board Advanced Placement testing in the spring.
 Students who successfully complete this course will receive five additional points added to their semester averages.